zeek/zeek/scripts/base/bif/input.bif.zeek.rst

 base/bif/input.bif.zeek
 =======================
-.. bro:namespace:: GLOBAL
+.. zeek:namespace:: GLOBAL
-.. bro:namespace:: Input
+.. zeek:namespace:: Input

 Internal functions and types used by the input framework.